LaravelLegends/eloquent-filter/Readme.md

 ## Description

-This library is helpful to create standard to search filters for Laravel.
-The idea is aggregate many filters simply passing the values in your requests.
-Furthermore, this library helps you to avoid write or rewrite many lines of code for create search on your requests.
+The Eloquent Filter library can be used to create patterns for search criterias on models in your Laravel Project.
+The idea is aggregate filters simply passing the values in your request payload.

 ## Instalation

-Run the follow command
+For instalation, you should be use Composer.
+Run the follow command:

 ```composer require laravellegends/eloquent-filter```

 ## Usage guide